MicahBear/banki/banki.md

 - **Source:**
 - [ ] What are the differences between variables created using `let`, `var` or `const`?
 - **Explanation:**
+  var: is hoisted to the top of their scope.and initialized as undefined. variables can be redeclared and updated.
+Can be globally scoped or function/locally scoped. problem comes that redeclaring if you are not aware of it.
+  let: is block scoped. so if it is declared between { } it is only available in that block. unlike you can not redeclare. you can update.
+But if the same variable is defined in different scopes there will be no error because the are in different scopes. let is hoisted to the top of its scope but it is not initialized.. so if you use before you declare there will be a reference error.
+  const: variables maintain constant values. block scoped.
+Can not be updated or redeclared. every const declaration must be initialized at the time of declaration...
+  Note-- const object cannot be updated the properties of that object can be updated. const is hoisted to top of scoped.

 - **Use:**
 - **Example:**
 - **Source:**